Umberto Barberis: Playing career

+Club

 Barberis started his career in Switzerland, playing for FC Sion in his native town, and then for Grasshopper Zurich and Servette FC, winning the Swiss Super League and the Schweizer Cup in 1979.
 He left his country to play for Division 1 side AS Monaco FC where he was elected foreign player of the year by France Football magazine in 1981 and 1982, along with Andrzej Szarmach.
 In 1982, he also won the Division 1 title with AS Monaco FC.

 International

 He was capped 54 times and scored 7 goals.